Point-free Construction of Real Exponentiation: Logarithms

 providing a geometric account of the usual logarithmic map.
 We remark that the case-splitting indicated by the monotone/antitone behaviour of rational exponents $x^q$ when $x< 1$ vs. $x> 1$ emerges here through the case-splitting of the logarithmic base $b$, which forces us to consider the case of $b\in (0,1)$ and $b\in(1,\infty)$ separately.

 Before proceeding, we shall need the following lemma.

-\begin{lemma} Let $b\in (1,\infty)$ be Dedekind, and $q,q'\in Q_+$ be positive rationals such that $0<q<q'$.
-Then there exists rational $r$ such that $q<b^{r}<q'$. \end{lemma} \begin{proof}[Proof of Lemma] This is a sharper version of the Continuity Lemma (Lemma~\ref{lem:continuityI}), which only required the Dedekind base to satisfy $b\geq 1$.
+\begin{lem} Let $b\in (1,\infty)$ be Dedekind, and $q,q'\in Q_+$ be positive rationals such that $0<q<q'$.
+Then there exists rational $r$ such that $q<b^{r}<q'$. \end{lem} \begin{proof}[Proof of Lemma] This is a sharper version of the Continuity Lemma~\ref{lem:continuityI}, which only required the Dedekind base to satisfy $b\geq 1$.
 In contrast, this lemma requires the Dedekind base $b$ to be \textit{strictly} greater than $1$ (it is clearly false when $b=1$).

-We start by defining a series of parameters: \begin{itemize} \item By Bernoulli's Inequality (Lemma~\ref{lem:bernoulli}), find a natural number $t$ such that $q' < b^t$, and a negative integer $s$ such that $b^s < q$ (i.e. $q^{-1} < b^{-s}$). \item By the Continuity Lemma, find $k\in\mathbb{N}_+$ such that $1\leq b^{\frac{1}{k}}<1+\frac{q'-q}{b^t}$.
+We start by defining a series of parameters: \begin{itemize} \item By Bernoulli's Inequality (Lemma~\ref{lem:bernoulli}), find a natural number $t$ such that $q' < b^t$, and a negative integer $s$ such that $b^s < q$ (i.e.\ $q^{-1} < b^{-s}$). \item By the Continuity Lemma, find $k\in\mathbb{N}_+$ such that $1\leq b^{\frac{1}{k}}<1+\frac{q'-q}{b^t}$.

 \end{itemize} Observe that $s+\frac{i}{k}\leq t$, for all $i\in\mathbb{N}$ such that $0\leq i\leq (t-s)k$, with equality exactly when $i=(t-s)k$.
 This yields: